docker-archive/nginx-gohttp/README.md

 # nginx-gohttp
 Compose app skeleton with two services:

 - __frontend__: nginx server that forwards requests to the backend.
-Its port 80 is mapped by docker-compose to 8080 on the localhost
+Nginx listens on port 80 which is mapped by docker-compose to 8080 on the localhost.

 - __backend__: Go http server which servers an ascii drawing and greeting message